 If you are not eligible for a re-credit, TAFE Queensland will provide you with its decision in writing.

-If you feel that TAFE Queensland’s decision about your re-credit request is unfair, you have a right to ask for an internal appeal of the decision.
+If you feel that TAFE Queensland’s decision about your re-credit request is unfair, you have a right to ask for an internal review of the decision.

-Your request for an internal appeal must be on the basis of the way in which the decision was reached by TAFE Queensland, and include:
+Your request for an internal review must be on the basis of the way in which the decision was reached by TAFE Queensland, and include: